tlapinsk/ad-persona-mapping/README.md

 ### PowerShell

 You will need to start by pulling AD data using PowerShell (or some other method).
-Personally, I recommend the following PowerShell script
+Personally, I recommend the following PowerShell script:

 	Get-ADUser -SearchBase "ou=example,ou=example,dc=example,dc=net" -Filter * -Properties *
 	| Select-Object -Property title, department, physicaldeliveryofficename, @{n='MemberOf'; e= { ( $_.memberof